The French Crop: A Timeless Haircut For Men

 The Details

 In essence, it is a short, back and sides but with a textured top.
 The fringe can either be worn down to take the edge of the hairline or styled across in a textured side parting.
-There are variations of a french crop whereby the length variation on the sides and top is quite extreme.
+There are variations of a french crop whereby the length on the sides and the top is quite extreme.
 Some men even prefer to accentuate the difference in length further by going an even shorter grade around the ears.

 How To Cut The Style

-Remember, you can always take along a photo of the desired haircut.
+Remember, you can always take a photo of the desired haircut.
 This gives your barber a better understanding of what you want.

 Styling A French Crop